 But the year 1973 brought a shock to his system.
 The oil crisis began in October when members of the Organization of Petroleum Exporting Countries declared an oil embargo.
 Suddenly gone were the days of cheap and plentiful electricity.
 To many people Reddy Kilowatt became a symbol of corporate greed and conspicuous consumption.
 Electric companies began to abandon him.

 In 1975 came another blow.
 To promote conservation, not consumption, during the energy crisis the Federal Energy Administration introduced Energy Ant.
 Energy Ant was, well, the ant-ithesis of Reddy Kilowatt.

 Responding to a changing world, Reddy tried to “go green,” but a half-century of urging consumption made his conversion to conservation ring hollow with the public.

 In Fort Worth, Texas Electric Service Company stayed with Reddy longer than had many electric companies.
 But in 1982 TESCO put Reddy on probation.
 Within two years the Human Resources Department put him out onto the sidewalk of West 7th Street.

-After the energy crisis had passed, the public that had turned on Reddy turned back to him: He was fondly remembered, an object of nostalgia.
+After the energy crisis had passed, the public that had turned on Reddy turned back to him: Now he was fondly remembered, an object of nostalgia.
 The Collins family, owner of the trademark, had been very shrewd.
 Over the years the family had licensed Reddy’s image for all sorts of merchandise.
 How bittersweet it must have been for Reddy to find himself unemployed but collectible.
 A recent search for “Reddy Kilowatt” on eBay found more than five hundred items for sale.